Introducing Soap Art – inspired by Jamie Reid

 Mo Constantine (Lush Co-Founder & Product Inventor) and her son Jack took inspiration from Jamie Reid’s works of art that represent the four solar observances in the Druid’s wheel of the year and created a soap depicting each.
 The Lush inventors create in the same way as artists – inspired by the world around them, and the resulting products are their way of telling a story.
 These festivals represent our interconnectedness with the planet, and this really resonates with a brand that’s on a mission to leave the world lusher and create a cosmetics revolution to help save our planet.

-Each piece of Soap Art channels Jamie Reid’s iconoclastic spirit and will launch aligned with the solar observances around the world, starting with Alban Eilier (Spring Equinox) on the 20th March 2024.
-All four will be available online and in select UK Lush *shops.
+Each piece of Soap Art channels Jamie Reid’s iconoclastic spirit and will launch aligned with the solar observances around the world, starting with Alban Eilier (Spring Equinox) on the 20th March and Alban Hefin (Summer Solstice) on 21st June.
+All four will be available online and in 25 of Lush’s anchor shops around the world.

 Artists at work…